NNgen/nngen/README.rst

 parameter data (variblae_addr) is calculated by the same rule as the address calculator in the NNgen compiler.

-**Note that all the input, weight, and output data should be located along with their alignments.** Especially, using a narrower data width (for any data) than the AXI interconnect interface and applying the parallelization via the hardware attribute will require special cares of data arrangement.
-In a synthesis log, you can find the **aligned_shape** for each placeholder, variable, operator.
-When putting corresponding data on an off-chip memory, a padding will be required.

 “ctrl” method in the following example is an emulation of a control program on the CPU, which is actually an FSM circuit of the control sequence synthesized by the procedural high-level synthesis compiler of